The Dave Caddey Memorial Scholarship

 AIAC is committed to ensuring the long-term success of aerospace in Canada.
 In establishing this scholarship, AIAC will help Canadian aerospace companies of all sizes to have the resources they need to grow and enhance their competitiveness.

-- Travel and hotel expenses paid to attend the Canadian Aerospace Summit (Nov 7-9, 2022) in Ottawa, ON – Canada’s premiere aerospace & defence conference
+• Travel and hotel expenses paid to attend the Canadian Aerospace Summit – Canada’s premiere aerospace & defence conference taking place Nov 7 & 8, 2023 in Ottawa, ON

 FAQ